-The propane gas system supplies fuel for the gas range/oven, water heater, furnace and refrigerator (while in gas mode).
+The propane gas system supplies fuel for the range, water heater, furnace and refrigerator (while in gas mode).
 When used and handled properly, this system is safe and economical and provides modern living conveniences wherever you travel.

 How Propane Gas Works